-The gastric sleeve, also known as a sleeve gastrectomy, is a bariatric surgery in which a patient’s stomach is reduced to 15% to 25% of its original size in order to restrict the amount of food intake.
+The gastric sleeve, also known as a sleeve gastrectomy, is a bariatric surgery in which a patient’s stomach is reduced to 15%-25% of its original size in order to restrict the amount of food intake.

 The cost of a gastric sleeve depends on where you choose to have surgery and your individual needs.
 The pricing differential depends on many factors, such as cost of living, exchange rates, practicing costs or regulatory conditions, which may differ greatly from country to country.

 The gastric sleeve, also known as a sleeve gastrectomy, or plainly, the sleeve, is a bariatric surgery that works by restricting the amount of food intake and regulating hormone production in the gut.
-During a gastric sleeve surgery, a patient’s stomach is reduced to 15% to 25% of its original size.
+During a gastric sleeve surgery, a patient’s stomach is reduced to 15%-25% of its original size.

 Although qualification guidelines vary by country, generally, bariatric surgery can be recommended for any adult under the supervision of a medical professional who meets one of the following criteria: